Moqi/TerrainGenerator/README.md

 We will use a diamond-square way of generating terrain

-There are two parameters, which regulates terrain:
+There are two parameters, which regulates terrain:\n -GRAIN regulates roughness\n
-  -GRAIN regulates roughness
   -R regulates rockiness

 For example if GRAIN = 8 and R = 0.01 it will be a desert